 These non-negotiables set the baseline for your legal practice’s responsible use of AI.

-- Data protection.
-Any AI legal assistant you use must operate within a framework that protects client confidentiality.
-That means understanding where data is processed, how it’s stored, whether it’s used to train models, and what controls prevent unauthorized access.
-Generic AI tools often lack these guarantees, especially on free tiers.
+| Data protection | Understand where data is processed, how it’s stored, whether it’s used to train models, and what controls prevent unauthorized access. | Generic AI tools often lack these guarantees, especially on free tiers. |

-- Clear policies for what can be used with AI.
-Not every task is appropriate for AI assistance.
-Your firm needs policies that define what types of work can involve AI, what information can be processed, and when human review is required.
-These should be documented and understood by everyone.
-Even so, more than half of legal professionals say their firm has no AI policy, or they’re unaware of one.
-Establishing clear guidelines now ensures that everyone knows the boundaries and prevents compliance issues down the line.
+| Clear AI use policies | Define what types of work can involve AI, what information can be processed, and when human review is required, and document it for your whole team. | More than half of legal professionals say their firm has no AI policy, or they’re unaware of one.
+Establishing clear guidelines prevents compliance issues down the line. |

 Firms that succeed with AI treat it like any of their practice’s other critical systems.
 They document policies, provide training, establish clear accountability, and monitor usage.
 That disciplined approach is what separates firms that get value from AI legal assistants from those that create compliance headaches and security risks.